 (b) on the death of either spouse, by anyone else with a sufficient interest or on behalf of a dependent child or

-(c) by a new spouse in the case of remarriage,
+(c) a new spouse in the case of remarriage,

 in the light of changed circumstances or new evidence, the court may temporarily or permanently change, suspend, revive or discharge an order, and may require a person to give up property obtained under such an order.

-s.22 (3) Periodical payments shall cease when a child reaches the age of 18 (or 23 if in full-time education) and the court shall discharge such an order if the child has ceased to be dependent.
+s.22 (3) Maintenance shall cease when a child reaches the age of 18 (or 23 if in full-time education), and the court shall discharge the maintenance order if the child has ceased to be dependent.

 (a) to vary the settlement in favour of anyone or to extinguish or reduce anyone’s interest and,

 (b) in the light of such variation, to make any appropriate additional provision (including another property adjustment or lump sum order)